 Any motor or engine with a cast iron block falls under this category.
 Aluminum heads and transmissions can be left attached, however, the pan and cradle need to be removed and any and all oil needs to be drained.
 Note: Motors that consist of both an aluminum block and an aluminum head are purchased as heavy remelt.

 Cast Iron is a type of iron that is made or 'casted' by pouring melted iron in a mold.
 Cast iron will break under pressure, as opposed to bending like many other types of steel.
-Great examples of cast iron are: brake rotors, old radiators, old bathtubs and sinks, and cast iron pipes.
+Great examples of cast iron are: brake rotors, old radiators, cast iron brake drums, old bathtubs and sinks, and cast iron pipes.

 Oversized Steel & Cast Iron

 This is steel and cast iron that is well over 2" thick or more.
 It has to be torched to be processed and it generally requires the use of heavy equipment to load/unload.
 Great examples of oversized steel and cast iron are: cast iron counterweights (off excavators and forklifts) and large dies and presses.